Popular Matchings in Complete Graphs

 It is a simple observation (see Section~\ref{sec:prelims}) that when $n$ is {\em odd}, a matching in a complete graph $G$ on $n$ vertices is popular only if it is stable.
 Since there is an efficient algorithm to decide if $G$ admits a stable matching or not, the popular roommates problem in a complete graph $G$ can be efficiently solved when $n$ is odd.
 We show the following result here.

 \begin{theorem} Let $G$ be a complete graph on $n$ vertices, where $n$ is even.
-The problem of deciding whether $G$ admits a popular matching or not is NP-hard. \end{theorem}
+The problem of deciding whether $G$ admits a popular matching or not is $\NP$-complete. \end{theorem}

-So the popular roommates problem with complete preference lists is NP-hard for even $n$ while it is easy to solve for odd $n$.
-Note that the popular roommates problem is non-trivial for every $n \ge 5$, i.e., there are both ``yes instances'' and ``no instances'' of size~$n$.
-It is rare and unusual for a natural decision problem in combinatorial optimization to be efficiently solvable when $n$ has one parity and become NP-hard when $n$ has the other parity.
+So the popular roommates problem with complete preference lists is $\NP$-complete for even $n$ while it is easy to solve for odd $n$.
+Some problems possess an inherently different nature depending on the parity of some characteristic input parameter, such as Latin squares~\cite{Jan95} or various problems in voting~\cite{FHS10}.
+Popular matchings do not belong to this set of problems---note that the popular roommates problem is non-trivial for every $n \ge 5$, i.e., there are both ``yes instances'' and ``no instances'' of size~$n$.
+It is rare and unusual for a natural decision problem in combinatorial optimization to be efficiently solvable when $n$ has one parity and become $\NP$-complete when $n$ has the other parity.
 We are not aware of any natural optimization problem on graphs that is non-trivially tractable when the cardinality of the vertex set has one parity, which becomes intractable for the other parity.